 This is another great product from Nikon.
 It isn't the most expensive DSLR — Digital single-lens reflex, a blend of SLR and digital imaging sensor— but the best one.
 It has a screen resolution of 24.2MP.
 It also uses an optical viewfinder.

 This camera does not adopt a tilting touchscreen technology like the others mentioned earlier.
-Instead, it features a 3.0 inch screen with 921,000 dots.
-It's maximum continuous shooting speed is 5fps.
+Instead, it features a 3.0-inch screen with 921,000 dots.
+Its maximum continuous shooting speed is 5fps.
 Much more, the image quality is good, and it can be easily used by a beginner.
-Built-in Bluetooth let's you transfer images to your smart device and, in this latest model, fire the shutter remotely using your smartphone.
-Nikon says they upgraded its sensor and image processing system to give improved speed, detail and colours.
+Built-in Bluetooth lets you transfer images to your smart device and, in this latest model, fire the shutter remotely using your smartphone.
+Nikon says they upgraded its sensor and image processing system to give improved speed, detail, and colors.

 5. Olympus OM-D E-M10 Mark III

-Also it's sleek, vintage design makes it fit perefectly together with our SnapStraps!
+Also, it's sleek, vintage design makes it fit perfectly together with our SnapStraps!